From Synchrony to Sequence: Exo-to-Ego Generation via Interpolation: Conclusion

 \section{Conclusion}

 In this work, we revisited Exo2Ego video generation task from a synchronization-aware perspective and demonstrated that the primary bottleneck is not simply the quality of conditioning, but the abrupt spatio-temporal and geometric discontinuities between synchronized exocentric and egocentric segments.
 To address this challenge, we replaced the traditional condition–output formulation with a sequential signal approach that explicitly bridges these gaps through interpolation and models the resulting sequence as a continuous signal under diffusion-based forcing.
+Exo2Ego generation typically depends on explicit depth reasoning, often implemented through 3D priors in prior work.
+In this work, we instead use interpolation as a lightweight proxy, guiding the model toward the target view via intermediate frames rather than explicit geometric estimation.
 This reformulation yields clear empirical improvements and remains effective even when only video interpolation is applied, highlighting that mitigating temporal discontinuity is a key factor driving performance.

 Beyond these results, our framework provides a unified perspective on cross-view video generation: by treating the source, transitional, and target segments as a single structured sequence, it inherently supports flexible conditioning and points toward bidirectional view translation (Exo2Ego and Ego2Exo) within a single model.
-We anticipate that this approach will inspire future research on longer-horizon cross-view video synthesis and more comprehensive multi-view sequential modeling. \titlerunning{Syn2Seq-Forcing}
+We anticipate that this approach will inspire future research on longer-horizon cross-view video synthesis and more comprehensive multi-view sequential modeling.